erbanku/awesome-autohotkey/README.md

 # Awesome Autohotkey Scripts & Commands

-### Useful AutoHotkey scripts and command that can increase your productivity, and make your life more easier.
+### Useful AutoHotkey scripts and command that can increase your productivity, and make your life more easier

 #### *You may need to do slight changes to make it yourselves.
 Feel free to contact me if you encounter any issues, enjoy.*